 Many energy workers are eager to continue to further their careers, using their industry expertise.
 If O&G organizations can retain these workers and reskill them for a more sustainable, clean energy future, they will have a win/win.

-The good news is that with applied intelligence—a combination of artificial intelligence, data and analytics—energy companies can map out the new roles and skills required far more easily than in the past.
-Applied intelligence also allows them to easily update skill and role repositories in real time as the business changes.
+The good news is that with artificial intelligence—a combination of artificial intelligence, data and analytics—energy companies can map out the new roles and skills required far more easily than in the past.
+Artificial intelligence also allows them to easily update skill and role repositories in real time as the business changes.
 Data science and skills analytics enable energy executives to map their existing workforces from declining roles to emerging ones, using skills proximity analysis.

 More good news—many of the skills needed in the future are grounded in the skills of today.
 By capitalizing on these skill adjacencies, O&G leaders can help their workforces transition more easily to a new career path.